SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U261.md

 ### Creation

-This driver uses two interfaces: an HTTP interface to retrieve the data and an SNMP interface to collect the traps.
+This connector uses two interfaces: an HTTP interface to retrieve the data and an SNMP interface to collect the traps.

-The driver is implemented to support direct **HTTP** communication with the Astro **U261** device, but it also supports proxy communication if necessary.
+The connector is implemented to support direct **HTTP** communication with the Astro **U261** device, but it also supports proxy communication if necessary.

 In either case, the **SNMP** interface collects the traps sent by the device, so the SNMP IP address must be the IP address of the device.